hansifer/grunt-file-info/README.md

 - extract current field values from the injection target file for comparison against calculated values

-- determine the text to inject into the destination file(s) (if changes are detected)
+- determine the text to inject into the injection target file(s) (if changes are detected)

 #### options.injectReport
 Type: `boolean`
 Default: `true`

-Provides a default for the `report` property of `options.inject` config objects.
+Provides a default value for the `report` property of `options.inject` config objects.

 ### Template Functions